BabylonJS/Documentation/content/journey/theFirstStep.md

 ### Documentation Overview

 Before you take off and explore Babylon further, we humbly ask that you read one additional article.
 Babylon.js is a rich and powerful engine and we've worked hard to provide a LOT of documentation to help you learn it.
-The last part of the first step of your Babylon journey is to get an overview of how the Documenation is organized.
+The last part of the first step of your Babylon journey is to get an overview of how the documentation is organized.

 [Learning the Babylon.js Documentation](/journey/learningTheDocs)